swapnilbamble1438/EcommerceApp/README.md

 - iv) SQLite: SQLite database has been used as database.
 - v) Tomcat: project will be run over the tomcat server.

+### Software And Tools Required:
+- Java JDK 8+
+- Eclipse EE
+- Apache Maven
+- Tomcat v8.0+
+- SQLite Tools (Online or Offline Tool)

+### Steps To Import And Run The Project in Eclipse EE

+### Some Screenshots of this Project:
 ![Home Page](a1.png)
 ==================================================================================================================================================================
 ![Home Page](a1ii.png)